-With Valentine’s Day fast approaching, people around the world are gearing up to celebrate love in all its forms.
+With Valentine’s Day here, people around the world are gearing up to celebrate.
 While some will be buying gifts and securing last-minute dinner reservations, others may be engaging in an evening of self-care or spending some quality time with family and friends.
-Regardless of how – or if – you celebrate Valentine’s Day, the general consensus is that this day is not typically one that is observed at work.
-However, for those engaged in a romantic workplace relationship, the division between work and personal life may converge on February 14.

 Are romantic relationships in the workplace illegal?

-There are no established rules or laws against romantic workplace relationships in Canada.
-However, the business should prohibit any relationship if it may or will cause a real or perceived conflict of interest, if it negatively impacts the company’s business interests or if it is in breach of an employer’s policy.
+There are no established rules or laws against romantic workplace relationships in Canada, however, businesses should prohibit any relationship if it may or will cause a real or perceived conflict of interest.
+Similarly, if it negatively impacts the company’s business interests or if it is in breach of an employer’s policy, it should also be avoided.

 As a general rule, romantic relationships between superiors and subordinates should be avoided if possible.
 Due to the power differential, the subordinate may be subjected to a toxic work environment if the relationship were to end which could expose the business to legal claims.